NEFFA Event Catalog

 New to contra?
 Or feeling a bit rusty?
 This hands-on session will get you started so you can join in the fun at NEFFA â€” and beyond!

 Join in the fun by learning, gently, the dance movements to the delicious music of English Country Dance.
 Everyone is invited!

 Come learn the basic figures while dancing to beautiful music.

-A crash-course in the basics of Quebecois step dancing (la gigue).
-Geared to beginners but will include a few variations for those with some percussive dance experience.
+A crash course in the basics of Quebecois step dancing (la gigue).
+Geared to beginners but will include a few variations for those with some prior percussive dance experience.